Val Kilmer

 Val Edward Kilmer (December 31, 1959 – April 1, 2025) was an American actor.
 Initially a stage actor, he later found fame as a leading man in films in a wide variety of genres, including comedies, dramas, action adventures, westerns, historical films, crime dramas, science fiction films, and fantasy films.
 Films in which Kilmer appeared grossed more than $3.85 billion worldwide.
 In 1992, the film critic Roger Ebert remarked, "if there is an award for the most unsung leading man of his generation, Kilmer should get it".

-Kilmer started his film career in the comedy films Top Secret!
-(1984) and Real Genius (1985), before transitioning to dramatic films.
-He rose to prominence for playing Iceman in Top Gun (1986), Madmartigan in Willow (1988), Jim Morrison in The Doors (1991),' (1993), Doc Holliday in Tombstone (1993), Batman / Bruce Wayne in Batman Forever (1995), and Chris Shiherlis in Heat (1995), Kilmer made his final film appearance in Top Gun: Maverick (2022), reprising his role from the original film.
+Kilmer started his film career in the comedies Top Secret!
+(1984) and Real Genius (1985), then shifted to dramatic roles.
+He rose to prominence for playing Iceman in Top Gun (1986), Madmartigan in Willow (1988), Jim Morrison in The Doors (1991), Doc Holliday in Tombstone (1993), Batman / Bruce Wayne in Batman Forever (1995), and Chris Shiherlis in Heat (1995).
+Kilmer made his final film appearance in Top Gun: Maverick (2022), reprising his role from the original film.

-On stage, Kilmer made his Broadway theatre debut acting in the John Byrne working class play The Slab Boys (1983).
-He also acted in productions of William Shakespeare's history play Henry IV, Part 1 (1981) and in the John Ford tragedy 'Tis Pity She's a Whore (1992) both at The Public Theater.
-He portrayed Mark Twain in a one-man show he had written titled Citizen Twain in a 2012 production in Los Angeles.
+Kilmer also appeared on stage, making his Broadway debut in the John Byrne working-class play The Slab Boys (1983).
+He also acted in productions of William Shakespeare's history play Henry IV, Part 1 (1981) and in the John Ford tragedy 'Tis Pity She's a Whore (1992), both at The Public Theater.
+He wrote Citizen Twain, a one-man show about Mark Twain, and played the role in a 2012 production in Los Angeles.
+Val attended Davenport North High School for 2 years.

 In 2015, Kilmer was diagnosed with throat cancer.
-He subsequently underwent a tracheal procedure that damaged his vocal cords, leaving him with severe difficulty speaking.
-He also underwent chemotherapy and two tracheotomies, and released his memoir, I'm Your Huckleberry: A Memoir (2020), and the documentary Val (2021), both of which detail his career and health struggles.
-He died of pneumonia on April 1, 2025 at the age of 65.
+A tracheal procedure damaged his vocal cords, leaving him unable to speak easily, and he also underwent chemotherapy and two tracheotomies.
+He released a memoir, I'm Your Huckleberry: A Memoir, in 2020 and a documentary titled Val the following year, both about his career and health struggles.
+He died of pneumonia on April 1, 2025, at the age of 65.

 Early life, family and education

-Val Edward Kilmer was born on December 31, 1959, in Los Angeles, California, the second of three sons to Gladys Swanette (1928–2019) and industrialist and developer Eugene Dorris Kilmer (1921–1993).
-His mother was of Swedish descent, and his father's ancestry included Irish, German, and Cherokee roots.
+Val Edward Kilmer was born on December 31, 1959, in Los Angeles, California, the second of three sons to Gladys Swanette (1928–2019) and industrialist and developer, Eugene Dorris Kilmer (1921–1993).
+His mother was of Swedish descent, and his father's ancestry included Scots-Irish, German, and Cherokee roots.
 His parents divorced in 1968 when he was 8 years old and in 1970, his mother married William Bernard Leach.

 Kilmer was raised with Christian Science beliefs, which he maintained for most of his life.
 In 1977, Kilmer's younger brother Wesley (1961–1977), who had epilepsy, drowned in a hot tub at age 16.

 Kilmer attended Chatsworth High School where he was friends with actors Kevin Spacey and Mare Winningham, whom Kilmer dated.
 He became the youngest person at the time to be accepted into the Juilliard School's Drama Division, where he was a member of Group 10.
 At Juilliard, Kilmer and Spacey's friendship ended over a financial matter.